devstackweb3/osa1/part1/1.6/readme.md

 #### Page Re-rendering Method

 #### Forcing Method
 The refresh() function called 3 times, re-renders the app 3 times.
-Each time the value is updated to its new state.
+Each time the value is updated to its new counting state.

 ```jsx
 const App = (props) => {